 Mashed potatoes are a form of comfort served up in a bowl.
-A soft, mushy, milky mash, steaming hot, with a sweet aroma that calls you to sit at the dinner table, satisfy your hunger, and send away your workday cares.
+A soft, mushy, milky mash, steaming hot, with a sweet aroma that calls you to sit at the dinner table, satisfy your hunger, and send away your workaday cares.
 Mashed Potatoes!
 Yes!

 Yesterday's dinner was made up of steak and mashed potatoes.
 Prior to cooking, the steak had marinated for two hours in a sweetened concoction which gave it a somewhat crunchy exterior and also added an unbelievably tender, tasty texture.
 A nice honey undertone to it also.
-I am disappointed that I don't have the recipe for the marinade, it belongs to the friend who cooked the steak, and it's guarded like the crown jewels in the Tower of London.
-Trust me, that recipe will be posted on this blog one day, just wait and see.
+I am disappointed that I don't have the recipe for the marinade, it belongs to the friend who cooked the steak, and apparently, it's guarded like the crown jewels in the Tower of London.
+But trust me, that recipe will be posted on this blog one day, just wait and see.
 Anyway, after the dishes were done, we headed out for a night of New Year's Eve debauchery.
 Yeah, too out of it to remember where I was when 2012 "was born," but I am guessing, and probably rightly, that indeed it was born.
 This afternoon I staggered to the front door and picked up the newspaper, all the while nursing a prodigiously colossal hangover.
 I tried to focus my right eye on the paper.
 That was the eye I was managing keep open.
-I could tell that my left eye was tightly shut and that it had also somehow gotten bandaged.
+I could tell that my left eye was tightly shut and also that it had somehow gotten bandaged.
 I don't know why or who done it.
 So as I said, I focused my right eye on the front page of the paper.
 The date was emblazoned in large black letters: "Happy New Year, January 1st, 2013!"
 Oh no, 2013?!?!!?
 2013?
 Where had 2012 gone?

 And as it also turns out, I had never even left the house.
 I stayed home and finished reading a wonderful "who done it," called "Death Comes to Pemberly."
 Loved it, loved it.
 Jane Austen's characters from "Pride and Prejudice" occupy the pages of this novel by P.D.
-James, and Mr. Wickham is still up to no good.
+James, and Mr Wickham is still up to no good.
 I highly recommend this book.
 I was so engrossed in reading it that I was careless with the amount of nutmeg I infused into my mashed potatoes.
-Nutmeg in large quantities can be dangerous.
-It has hallucinogenic properties.
+Nutmeg in large quantities can be dangerous; it has hallucinogenic properties.
 Look it up!